Chapter III

 Chapter Summary

 The previous chapter offered a vision to unlock 6+ orders of magnitude more data and compute for AI training through deep voting.
+By maintaining clear attribution through retrieval mechanisms while enabling efficient parameter sharing for general patterns, deep voting architectures offer a theoretical framework for safe data sharing across institutional boundaries.
 Yet a fundamental problem threatens to undermine its vision.
 Even with perfect implementation of intelligence budgets and attribution guarantees, deep voting alone cannot ensure true attribution-based control.

-The reason is structural: a deep voting model, like any AI system today, is unilaterally controlled by whoever possesses a copy.
-For ABC to occur, the owner of an AI model would have to voluntarily choose to uphold the wishes of data sources.
-Deep voting's careful attribution mechanisms are not a system of control—they are mere suggestions to give credit to data sources for predictions.
+The reason is structural: a deep voting model, (like any AI system today) is unilaterally controlled by whomever possesses a copy.
+For ABC to occur, the owner of an AI model would have to voluntarily choose to uphold the wishes of data sources (i.e. respect and enforce privacy budgets calcuated by deep voting algorithms).
+Deep voting’s careful attribution mechanisms are not a system of control, they are mere suggestions to give credit to data sources for predictions.

 A Library Analogy